tomichj/authenticate/README.md

 ## Philosophy

 * simple - Authenticate's code is straightforward and easy to read.
+No middleware!
 * opinionated - set the "right" defaults, but let you control almost everything if you want
 * small footprint - as few public methods and modules as possible.
 Methods only loaded into your user model if needed.
 * configuration driven - almost all configuration is performed in the initializer